Explore the Scottish Highlands on this day trip from Edinburgh to Stirling, Loch Lomond and the Kelpies! You'll discover Scottish history and nature!

 Children under 5not permitted

-The activity takes place with an audioguide in english and other language.
+The activity takes place with an audioguide in in english.

 Transport in bus with wifi.